top of page

 About

-In May 2023, I completed the longest, unassisted, continuous open-water swim in New Zealand's history - a distance of almost 100 kilometres from Karaka Bay, Aotea Great Barrier Island to Campbells Bay, Auckland.
+And in early May 2023, I completed the longest, unassisted, continuous open-water swim in New Zealand's history - a distance of almost 100 kilometres from Karaka Bay, Aotea Great Barrier Island to Campbells Bay, Auckland.
+It was more than just a swim - it was a Swim4TheGulf; a swim in partnership with charity Live Ocean with the ambition to improve the health of TÄ«kapa Moana (the Hauraki Gulf).

 For anybody wondering, I didn't come out of the womb swimming (although, I may have been kicking).
 In fact, my early experiences with swimming were not overwhelmingly positive.
 My favourite part of swimming lessons when I was younger was when it was all over and mum rewarded our efforts with a treat; generally, a raspberry twist.
 The incentive worked for a time, before I dropped the mundanity of following the black line in favour of football boots.